Piyashhasan/Piyashhasan/README.md

 ## 🚀 About Me
 <p>
-  I'm a passionate self-taught Full-stack Web Designer & Developer and Computer Science Engineer from Bangladesh.
+  I'm a passionate self-taught Full-stack Developer and Computer Science Engineer from Bangladesh.
 I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I have both theoretical and practical types of knowledge.
 I can do